This post may contain affiliate links. Please read how we make money for more information.

 17. House Sit

-House sitting is an interesting job opportunity for 16-year-olds.
+House sitting is an interesting opportunity for teenagers.
 Many people need someone to watch their homes while they are away to make sure the pets are taken care of, the mail is checked, and to do other things.
 As a house sitter, you will most likely have a few responsibilities, although they usually don’t require very much of your time.

 A variation of house sitting is farm sitting.
 Your responsibilities with a farm will most likely be more involved than with a house.
 You may have to feed all of the animals, for example, or make sure the chickens are secured in their coop before sundown to protect them from predators.